-Discovery, the extended-day program for age 3 – grade 5 students, is available from 3:15 – 6:00 p.m., Monday – Thursday and 2:15 – 6:00 p.m. on Fridays.
-Discovery activities include recreational activities, athletics, technology and performance art, educational support, and specialty offerings.
+Discovery is an after-school program for ages 3 – grade 4 students that is available from 3:15 – 6:00 p.m., Monday – Thursday and 2:15 – 6:00 p.m. on Fridays.
+Discovery includes outside recreation, teambuilding, homework time, and small group STEAM activities.

-EPIC (Extended Day Programming through Innovative Curricula) (grades 6-8)
+EPIC (Extended Day Programming through Innovative Curricula) After-School Program (grades 5 – 8)